OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 Just like the other Steps in Part I (i.e., "Lessons" in the Osoyoo manual) there is demo software that will work with the Wi-Fi shield in your robotic car.
 We will use Osoyoo software for this Step.
 (However, later for controlling the robot car from our Python program we will be using our own created software, not Osoyoo's software.)

--The link shown in the manual works fine -- you will download a folder containing m2-lesson5.ino which will work with the Arduino development environment (IDE).
+- The link shown in the manual works fine -- you will download a folder containing m2-lesson5.ino which will work with the Arduino development environment (IDE).
 The manual also shows you what some of the Arduino IDE screens will look like.

--Unlike the other lessons, in this lesson there is a lesson5a and a lesson5b software demos.
+- Unlike the other lessons, in this lesson there is a lesson5a and a lesson5b software demos.
 In the lesson5a demo the Wi-Fi board on the robot car becomes the Wi-Fi access point ("hotspot" is the term used by the Osoyoo manual) and your cellphone becomes the client.
 We already did this in one the Steps towards the end of Part I.

 In the lesson5b demo the Wi-Fi board on the robot car becomes a node (i.e., a client) in the LAN where the robot car is operating -- we will specify the LAN's router's Wi-Fi SSID and password to the robot car, but still end up using the cellphone app to control the car. ---> WE WILL TRY OUT LESSON5B DEMO SOFTWARE NOW.

--Ok... when you unzip folder m2-lesson5 folder, you will see the folder m2-lesson5b
+- Ok... when you unzip folder m2-lesson5 folder, you will see the folder m2-lesson5b

--Always virus scan files when you download them and when you extract them.
+- Always virus scan files when you download them and when you extract them.

--Then open the Arduino IDE exactly as described in Part I. As well, the manual shows several screens of the Arduino IDE.
+- Then open the Arduino IDE exactly as described in Part I. As well, the manual shows several screens of the Arduino IDE.
 Make sure your Arduino IDE is configured exactly like before (i.e., correct Arduino board is specified).

--Click 'Open' and load in m2-lesson5b.ino
+- Click 'Open' and load in m2-lesson5b.ino

--Then attach the USB cable to the Arduino board connector on the robot car, exactly like you did in Part I Steps when we uploaded software to the car's Arduino board.
+- Then attach the USB cable to the Arduino board connector on the robot car, exactly like you did in Part I Steps when we uploaded software to the car's Arduino board.
 (The power on your robot car should be turned off -- the cable will supply power to the Arduino board. )

 --> YOU NEED TO MODIFY THIS SOFTWARE